ciscoheat/superforms-web/src/routes/faq/+page.md

 ### How to handle file uploads?

 File uploads are not handled by Superforms.
-Fields containing files will be `undefined` in `form.data` after validation, so they need to have names that don't conflict with the fields in the schema.
+Fields containing files will be `undefined` in `form.data` after validation.

 The recommended way to handle files is to grab the `FormData` and extract the files from there, after validation: